bfkwong/SpeechBuddyJS/README.md

     * **Cons of Grammarly** -
 Other than that though, Grammarly doesn't do much else.
 It does one thing well and not much else.

+#### 2. EasyBib
+  * One of EasyBib's tools is plagiarism detection.
+This feature primarily compares the user's text with online sources to make sure the user in properly citing all of the works they may have used.

+    * **Pros of EasyBib** -
+The pros of EasyBib is the fact that it compares the user's text with a wide array of online sources which can pinpoint specific websites and papers which are being plagiarized from.

+    * **Cons of EasyBib** -
+The cons of EasyBib is that the tool is mainly targeted for students attempting to avoid plagiarism dectection and is incapable of detecting peer to peer plagiarism.

 ## User Stories
 **Bryan Kwong**